 Male postpartum depression is a real condition and has historically been overlooked by physicians, practitioners, and mental health professionals.
 Like women, it is normal for there to be an adjustment period following the birth of a child.
 Men are exhausted, trying to adjust to parenthood, and attempting to meet their normal work and household responsibilities.
 However, when symptoms linger longer than expected, it may be indicative of a larger problem.

-PPND, or Paternal Postnatal Depression, is a fairly common condition.
-It is estimated that approximately 1 in 10 men experience postpartum depression after the birth of a child.
+PPND, or paternal postnatal depression, is a fairly common condition.
+It is estimated that approximately 8% to 10% of fathers experience postpartum depression after the birth of a child.
 While women often internalize their fear and sadness, men externalize it.
 Men are more likely to express their depression through angry outbursts, aggressive behavior, or irritability.
 Men may feel disconnected from the relationship, experience anxiety, and have feelings of hopelessness and worthlessness.
 Men may experience dark moods that can make them vulnerable to engaging in negative behaviors, such as drinking, gambling, or using drugs.

 Male postpartum depression is a serious condition, but highly treatable.
 It is important to be vigilant to the signs of male postpartum depression, which can include:

 Men may have trouble verbalizing their feelings, causing them to act them out behaviorally.
 Men may appear to be on edge and overly aggressive or harsh.
 New fathers may display aggressive behaviors and instigate conflicts and fights with others.
 They may show elevated, unwarranted angry responses that are not equivalent to the situation.

 Frequent Feelings of Aggravation and Irritation

 Those suffering from PPND may display increased levels of irritability and have lower patience levels.
 They may become easily aggravated over small, insignificant things.
 This behavior can cause much unneeded turmoil in a home with a new baby and a typically sleep-deprived new mother.